WinLAFS/FirstAidKit/README.md

 Tahoe-Lafs 1.10.1 will be hopefully easier to install on windows.

 Follow this steps:
-unpack the WinLAFS-FirstAidKit
+unpack the WinLAFS-FirstAidKit-v1.10.0a-master.zip
-copy the tahoe-firstaid directory to the base directory of tahoe-lafs place tahoe-firstaid.zip in a unused new home directory of tahoe-lafs it is the directory with the file Tahoe.home and unzip it on this place cange to tahoe-firstaid directory and dubleclick install(.bat)
+copy the tahoe-firstaid directory in a unused new home directory of tahoe-lafs it is the directory with the file Tahoe.home cange to tahoe-firstaid directory and dubleclick installpatch(.bat)

 This will copy the file  _auto_deps.py in the ..\src\allmydata\ directory